SuperNOVAS v1.5

 short origin,

-double * position,
+double *restrict position,

-double * velocity
+double *restrict velocity )

 A default implementation for high precision handling of major planets, Sun, Moon and the Solar-system barycenter (and other barycenters).
 See DEFAULT_SOLSYS in Makefile to choose the implementation that is built into the library as a default.
 Applications can define their own preferred implementations at runtime via set_planet_provider_hp().